flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-planning/holds.md

  The inbound course/heading or the reciprocal of the hold is always depicted on the chart.

- Below you will find samples of different holds with red boxes placed where the information is located.
+ Below you will find [example charts of different holds](#hold-examples) with red boxes placed where the information is located.

 !!! info "Example charts to aquire hold information"